adamsilver/fdpb/01-a-registration-form.md

 Obscuring the value as the user types makes it hard to fix typos.
 So when one is made, it's often easier to delete the whole entry and start over.
 This is frustrating as most users aren't using a computer with a person standing behind them.

 Due to the increased risk of typos, some registration forms include an additional ‘confirm password’ field.
-This is a precautionary measure that requires the user to type the same password twice doubling the effort, which is unfortunate.
+This is a precautionary measure that requires the user to type the same password twice, doubling the effort and degrading the user experience.

-Instead, it's generally better to let users reveal their password which speaks to principle 5, *Offer choice*.
+Instead, it's better to let users reveal their password which speaks to principles 4 and 5, *Give control* and *Offer choice*.
 This way users get the security of the mask without increasing the risk of typos.

 ![Password reveal](.)

 To do this, you'll need to use Javascript to inject a button next to the input.
-When clicked it toggles the `type` between `password` and `text` and switches the text from “Show password” to “Hide password”.
+When clicked it simulatenously toggles the `type` attribute from `password` to `text` and the label from “Show password” to “Hide password”.

 ```JS
 function PasswordReveal(el) {